bentlema/puppet-tutorial-pe/tutorial/07-Config-Hiera.md

 Why is Hiera useful, and why do we want to use it?

-Hiera, though not technically an ENC, can be used like one.
+Hiera, though not technically an [External Node Classifier](https://docs.puppet.com/guides/external_nodes.html) (ENC), can be used like one.
 Not only can you declare classes inside a node definition (as we've seen in previous labs) you can use Hiera to tie a class to a node.
 You can also use Hiera to pass class parameters in to a class (including classes within modules).
 Or you can use